Password Management Tools: LastPass Enterprise

-A password manager is a software application that stores and protects all of your passwords in one secure place.
-It acts as a virtual safe.
-It generates complex, distinct passwords for each of your accounts, and enters the passwords for you.
+Note: Password Managers in general are software applications that store and protect all of your passwords in one secure place.
+They act as a virtual safe.
+They generate complex, distinct passwords for each of your accounts, and enters the passwords for you.
 The only password you have to remember is the one for your password manager.

 Using a password manager removes the temptation to re-use passwords for multiple accounts, which is risky, or to use a really simple password like "12345," which is even riskier.
 It also means you no longer need to remember a lot of different passwords, although you do need to be sure you don't forget the master password.